Meteora sporadica

 Meteora sporadica is a mysterious free-living protozoan discovered in 2002 during sampling at a depth of 1,230 meters below sea level in the Sporades Basin, part of the Mediterranean Sea.
 So far it is the only species of the genus Meteora.

-It was placed as Protista incertae sedis due to its unique morphology unlike any other group of protists.
-Two decades later, a 2022 phylogenetic analysis of Meteora still wasn't able to solidly relate it to any known group of eukaryotes, suggesting that it could be a new high-level eukaryotic group.
+It was placed as Eukaryota incertae sedis due to its unique morphology unlike any other group of protists.
+Two decades later, a 2022 phylogenetic analysis of Meteora still was not able to solidly relate it to any known group of eukaryotes, suggesting that it could be a new high-level eukaryotic group.

+In 2024 it was revealed to be related to Hemimastigophora.

 The cell body is colorless and ovular.
-It ranges between 3.0 and 4.4 µm in length and 2.0–4.0 μm in width.
+It ranges between 3.0 and 4.4 μm in length and 2.0–4.0 μm in width.
 It has two lateral arm-like appendages and two axial appendages.
-The lateral appendages move independently of each other in a rowing motion, assisting in locomotion.
+The lateral appendages move independently of each other in a rowing motion.